learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 > Note: If you want to test this query in [GraphiQL](https://api.graph.cool/simple/v1/__PROJECT_ID__), you'll have to add the query variable in the bottom left panel: `{ "name": "__NAME__"}`.

 Let's quickly understand the syntax of the parametrized query.
 When declaring the query named `Trainer`, we can add as many arguments to it as we like by listing them in parantheses.
-For each argument, we need to provide a name and a type.
+For each argument, we need to provide a _name_ and a _type_.
 In our case, we only have one (mandatory) argument called `name` that is of type `String`.
 Variables are always prepended with a `$`.
 Then, _inside_ the query we can just access the variable by referencing it with its name.

 Go ahead and replace the existing query in `PokedexTableViewController.graphql` with the new query that accepts the trainer's name as a variable, then build the project again using `CMD + B` and inspect `API.swift`.
 The only initializer of `TrainerQuery` now takes a `String` as an argument which it assigns to a newly added property called `name`.
 This is also precisely the reason why the compiler throws an error right now, since in our previous usage of the initializer in `PokedexTableViewController.swift`, we didn't provide any arguments.
 So, let's go and fix that!